iMakeMehPrograms/hardframe/README.md

 # WIP VERSION: THIS VERSION IS IN DEVELOPMENT! #

 # hardframe #
 Hardframe is a framework for making games and demos with components for graphics, physics, and more.
 Hardframe is currently in very early development but expect more soon!
+Make sure to give the [wiki a look,](https://github.com/iMakeMehPrograms/hardframe/wiki) or the [resources repo.](https://github.com/iMakeMehPrograms/hardframe_resources)

 ## Uses ##
 Demos, games, really anything that can use libraries for 3D graphics, fonts, physics, etc.